Aliases for CRHR1 Gene

 GeneCards Summary for CRHR1 Gene

 CRHR1 (Corticotropin Releasing Hormone Receptor 1) is a Protein Coding gene.
-Diseases associated with CRHR1 include generalized anxiety disorder and irritable bowel syndrome.
+Diseases associated with CRHR1 include anxiety disorder and irritable bowel syndrome.
 Among its related pathways are Signaling by GPCR and Corticotropin-releasing hormone.
 GO annotations related to this gene include G-protein coupled receptor activity and protein complex binding.
 An important paralog of this gene is MGC57346-CRHR1.

 UniProtKB/Swiss-Prot for CRHR1 Gene